WILLIAMS COLLEGE TO PRESENT

 Students, faculty, and staff from the College as well as members of the local community will read the traditional “lessons” derived from the biblical Christmas story.
-The Rev. Rick Spalding, Chaplain to the College, will deliver a meditation, and Fr.
-Gary Caster, Catholic Chaplain, will serve at liturgist.
+The Rev. Valerie Bailey Fischer, Chaplain to the College, will deliver a meditation, and Fr.
+Gary Caster, Catholic Chaplain, will serve as liturgist.

 The service, which is modeled on the traditional Festival of Nine Lessons and Carols first held on Christmas Eve in 1918 at King’s College Chapel in Cambridge, England, has been described as one that “presents the Christmas story in an ambiance of mystery, splendor, hope, and joy.”
 The Service of Lessons and Carols has been a beloved holiday tradition at Williams since the 1960’s.